-- (7) The Soils Management Report shall include recommendations for soil amendments based on the conditions of the Site and the intended planting. - (8) The Soils Management Report shall be made available in a timely manner to the professionals preparing the Landscape Design Plan and the Irrigation Design Plan. - (9) If significant mass grading is not planned, the Soil Management Report shall be submitted to the District as part of the Landscape Documentation Package. - (10) If significant mass grading is planned, the Soil Management Report shall be submitted to the District as part of the Certificate of Completion. - (11) The project Applicant, or his/her designee, shall submit documentation verifying implementation of Soil Management Report recommendations to the District with the Certificate of Completion. - c.
-Prior to the planting of any materials, compacted soils shall be transformed to a Friable condition.
-On engineered slopes, only amended planting holes need to meet this requirement. - d.
-Soil amendments shall be incorporated according to recommendations of the Soils Management Report and what is appropriate for the plants selected. - e.
-For landscape installations, compost at a rate of a minimum of four cubic yards per 1,000 square-feet of permeable area shall be incorporated to a depth of six inches (6") into the soil.
-Soils with greater than six percent (6%) organic matter in the top six inches (6") of soil are exempt from adding compost and tilling. - f.
-A minimum three inch (3") layer of Mulch shall be applied on all exposed soil surfaces of planting areas except in turf areas, creeping or rooting groundcovers, or direct seeding applications where mulch is contraindicated.
-To provide habitat for beneficial insects and other wildlife, up to five percent (5%) of
+- (1) Prior to the planting of any materials, compacted soils shall be transformed to a Friable condition.
+On engineered slopes, only amended planting holes need to meet this requirement. - (2) Soil amendments shall be incorporated according to recommendations of the Soils Management Report and what is appropriate for the plants selected. - (3) For landscape installations, Compost at a rate of a minimum of four cubic yards per 1,000 square-feet of permeable area shall be incorporated to a depth of six inches (6") into the soil.
+Soils with greater than six percent (6%) organic matter in the top six inches (6") of soil are exempt from adding Compost and tilling. - (4) A minimum three inch (3") layer of Mulch shall be applied on all exposed soil surfaces of planting areas except in Turf areas, creeping or rooting groundcovers, or direct seeding applications where Mulch is contraindicated.
+To provide habitat for beneficial insects and other wildlife, up to five percent (5%) of the Landscape Area may be left without Mulch.
+Designated insect habitat shall be included in the Landscape Design Plan.

-- the Landscape Area may be left without Mulch.
-Designated insect habitat shall be included in the Landscape Design Plan. - g.
-Stabilizing Mulching products shall be used on slopes that meet current engineering standards. - h.
-The Mulching portion of the seed/Mulch slurry in hydro-seeded applications shall meet the Mulching requirement. - i.
-Organic Mulch materials made from recycled or post-consumer products shall take precedence over inorganic materials or virgin forest products unless the recycled, post-consumer products are not locally available.
+- (5) Stabilizing Mulching products shall be used on slopes that meet current engineering standards. - (6) The Mulching portion of the seed/Mulch slurry in hydroseeded applications shall meet the Mulching requirement. - (7) Organic Mulch materials made from recycled or postconsumer products shall take precedence over inorganic materials or virgin forest products unless the recycled, post-consumer products are not locally available.
 Organic Mulches are not required where prohibited by local Fuel Modification Plan Guidelines or other applicable local ordinances.